-This email was sent to me by a person that I have never met.
+This email was sent to me by someone that I have never met.
 A high percent of people find relief on their own with the medical system becoming a resource instead of a place to fixed.
-This letter illustrates a problem that created my original suffering–positive thinking.
+This letter illustrates a problem that created my original suffering – positive thinking.
 It seemed like a good idea for many years and I seemed to accomplish many things with it.
 My attitude was, “bring it on.”
 Then I exploded from essentially no anxiety to an intense panic attack.
-I didn’t see it coming and I did not emerge from this hole for 13 years.
+I didn’t see it coming and I did not emerge from this hole for over 13 years.

 I’m a positive-minded person.
 I endeavor to never give up since I always think I will prevail over all adversity.
 Twenty-plus years of chronic LBP were not overcome by positive thinking.
 In fact, my almost exclusive reliance on my positive thinking added to my anxiety and fear of ever being able to relieve my chronic pain.

-But, only through meditation and an immersion into Dr. Hanscom’s program did I finally find relief from my chronic pain.
+But, only through meditation and an immersion in your program did I finally find relief from my chronic pain.
 Positive thinking surely plays a part in one’s pursuit of accomplishment throughout our lives.
 However it is the rewiring of our thought process that brings pain relief.
 I can be positive that I can overcome my pain but it’s the follow-through steps that make the difference.

 Only after going through an excruciating process of forgiving and forgetting, of riding myself of anger and resentment was I able to prepare myself to be rid of my pain.
 This process enables you to rid yourself of the fear and anxiety that chronic pain produces.
 You can be positive that you will get better.
 But, until you commit and do the work your chances of recovery are quite limited.